Wittline/Contextual-Data-Transforms/README.md

 </details>

 <p align="justify">
-The goal of this transformation technique is to improve the compression rate for a statistical compression algorithm, this method achieves better results when there are clusters of repeated symbols in the sequence being analyzed and normally this last feature is offered by the BWT, in chunks of the sequence of symbols of the original data set there are always biases in the probabilities of the symbols, this means that locally there are repetitions of symbols and this is used by the MTF, its operation is described below using the output dataset of the algorithm BWT (EBBAADAB)
+The goal of this transformation technique is to improve the compression rate for a statistical compression algorithm, this method achieves better results when there are clusters of repeated symbols in the sequence being analyzed and normally this last feature is offered by the BWT, in chunks of the sequence of symbols of the original dataset there are always biases in the probabilities of the symbols, this means that locally there are repetitions of symbols and this is used by the MTF, its operation is described below using the output dataset of the algorithm BWT (EBBAADAB)
 </p>

 - We start with an ordered alphabet list, in this case the example is text-based, if we had images or other data where there is a larger alphabet it would not be a bad idea to use a byte-ordered list of all ASCII symbols.